tucats/gopackages/expressions/README.md

 The value of the expression is returned as an opaque interface, along with an error object.
 If the error object is nil, no errors occurred during expression evaluation.
 If the err object is not nil, it contains an error description, and the value returned will be set to nil.

+Note the user of the `SetAlways()` method to set symbol values.
+This will set a value even if the value doesn't already exist, and will also set a value whose name starts with "_" which denotes a read-only variable.

 It is up to the caller to handle the type of the return value.
 A number of functions exist to fetch specific types from the opaque value, performing type conversions as needed: